raghavmishra1/Caesar-Cipher/README.md

 # Features
 -->Encryption: Encrypts plaintext by shifting each letter by a specified number of positions.

--->Decryption: Decrypts ciphertext by reversing the shift applied during encryption.
+-->Decryption: Decrypts ciphertext by reversing the shift applied during encryption .
 -->Case Preservation: Maintains the case (uppercase or lowercase) of the original text.

 -->Non-Alphabetic Characters: Handles non-alphabetic characters by leaving them unchanged.

 # How to Run